enketo/blog/_posts/2014-04-08-grid-theme.md

 ### Feedback

 As usual, we'd love to get your feedback.
-Send an [email](mailto:support@enketo.org), post a message in the [Enketo](https://groups.google.com/forum/#!forum/enketo-users), [Formhub](https://groups.google.com/forum/#!forum/formhub-users), [Open Data Kit](https://groups.google.com/forum/#!forum/opendatakit) fora, or comment on this blog post.
+Send an [email](mailto:support@enketo.org), tweet [@enketo](https://twitter.com/enketo), post a message in the [Enketo](https://groups.google.com/forum/#!forum/enketo-users), [Formhub](https://groups.google.com/forum/#!forum/formhub-users), [Open Data Kit](https://groups.google.com/forum/#!forum/opendatakit) fora, or comment on this blog post.
 I'm sure many in the OpenRosa community would be very interested in seeing the amazing forms you create with this theme and perhaps we can even showcase them on the enketo.org front page.